jfcooper2/jfcooper2.github.io/index.md

 I am particularly fond of theoretical machine learning and mechanistic interpretability.
 Check out some of my recent projects!

 ## News
+* *December, 2025:* I'm starting to work on my own blog!
+It probably won't be very consistent from post to post, but maybe you'll find something interesting eventually!
 * *November, 2025:* Dyah Adila and I posted a new blog about the similarities/differences between fine-tuning and steering.
 [Take a look!](https://sprocketlab.github.io/posts/2025/11/actvweight/){:target="_blank"}

 ## Recent Publications